 The information contained on this website isn't guaranteed to be up to date and the North Dakota Legal Self Help Center isn't responsible for any consequences that may result from the information on the website or from Center staff.
 The information can't replace the advice of competent legal counsel licensed in the state

-- There is no attorney/client privilege or confidentiality of any information shared with North Dakota Legal Self Help Center staff.
+- There is no lawyer/client privilege or confidentiality of any information shared with North Dakota Legal Self Help Center staff.

-- North Dakota Legal Self Help Center staff are neutral and may provide services to all parties in the case.
+- North Dakota Legal Self Help Center staff are neutral and impartial and may provide services to all parties in the case.

 - North Dakota Legal Self Help Center staff aren't responsible for the outcome of a case.

-If you're unsure about whether you should use the information on the website, contact a licensed attorney.
+If you're unsure about whether you should use the information on the website, contact a licensed lawyer.